darrenjhsu/XSNAMD/README.md

 ### `mol_param.cu`

 Tells number of atoms and atom types.
-Atom types are defined in WaasKirf.cu and are used in the `FF_calc` kernel in `kernel.cu`
+Atom types are defined in WaasKirf.cu and are used in the `FF_calc` kernel in `kernel.cu`.
+This file is different for every system you want to run simulations on.

 ### `env_param.cu`

 Tells some environmental parameters such as k the spring constant (that is inherited all the way from the initial `input.py`) or rho the solvent electron density (0.334 for water at 20 deg C). delta\_t and tau are defined in the paper.
+This file is different for every system you want to run simulations on.

 ### `scat_param.cu`

 Contains number of q points, c1, c2, c, scattering patterns of the reference structure (or ensemble run), the difference pattern scaled to the scattering magnitude of reference signal, and error of the difference signal also scaled.
 Note that c is not used in the actual calculation.
+This file is different for every system you want to run simulations on.